- Financial support vis-a-vis share of wind generation: Is there an inflection point? (with Dipti Gupta and Amit Garg)

-- One year ahead business inflation expectation, as estimated from the mean of individual probability distribution of unit cost increase, has increased to 3.67% in May 2019 from 3.48% reported in April 2019.
+- One year ahead business inflation expectation, as estimated from the mean of individual probability distribution of unit cost increase, has risen by 26 basis points to 3.70% in July 2019 from 3.44% reported in June 2019.
 Trajectory of one year ahead business inflation expectations is presented in Chart 1.

 Chart 1: One year ahead business inflation expectations (%)

-- Regarding cost perceptions, around 54% of the firms in May 2019 reported that increase in costs has been more than 3% (further down from 46% reported in August 2019, 49% reported in July 2019 and 55% reported in June 2019) during the last one year (Chart 2).
+- Regarding cost perceptions, around 49% of the firms in July 2019 reported that increase in costs has been more than 3% (further down from 46% reported in August 2019, 49% reported in July 2019 and 55% reported in June 2019) during the last one year (Chart 2).

 Chart 2: How do current costs per unit compare with this time last year? – % responses

 C. Sales Levels

 - In July 2019, almost 3/4th of the firms (highest ever since the inception of the survey in May 2017) in the sample reported that sales are ‘somewhat or much less than normal' as against 77.6% reported in August 2019 (Chart 3).
-This proportion has remained similar during January - May 2019 period.
+This proportion has increased significantly from June 2019.